godott/quantum_computing_in_python_book/chap0.md

 By 2024, that promise deepened.
 Google’s **Willow** chip broke below the fabled fault-tolerance threshold with 105 qubits—demonstrating not just performance, but stability.
 For the first time, *exponential error suppression wasn’t just an idea—it was an engineering reality* [(Acharya et al., 2025)](https://doi.org/10.1038/s41586-024-08449-y).
 Many in the community saw this as a turning point—the moment the field crossed from the age of experimentation into the age of scaling.
 The foundational pieces were now in place.
 The question was no longer *if* we could build fault-tolerant quantum computers.
 It was *how far* and *how fast* we could scale them.

-IBM, Intel, IonQ, Honeywell, and others followed close behind.
+IBM, QuEra, IonQ, Quantinuum, and others followed close behind.
 Progress was uneven, full of noise—literal and metaphorical—but unmistakable.
 Quantum computers, still small and fragile, had begun to breathe.

 ```{figure} figures/ibm_quantum_computer.jpg
 :name: ibm-quantum